 Small nasal polyps don’t always cause symptoms, so it's common for patients to not even know they have them.
 However, nasal polyps can expand and become large enough to affect your breathing and sense of smell.
 That's why it’s important to see our sinus specialist at Surgical Associates Northwest before nasal polyps progress.
 Our ENT clinics in Federal Way and Auburn, Washington are conveniently located to patients in the nearby areas of Kent, Puyallup, Renton, and Maple Valley.
 Call (253)833-4050 or request your nasal polyp evaluation online.

 What are Nasal Polyps?

 Nasal polyps are soft, painless, non-cancerous growths that are often caused by chronic inflammation of the lining of your nasal passages.
-Common complaints among men and women who have nasal polyps is that they feel pressure in their head or sinuses
+Common complaints among men and women who have nasal polyps are that they feel pressure in their head or sinuses

-What are Symptoms of Nasal Polyps?
+What are the Symptoms of Nasal Polyps?

 While nasal polyps don’t always cause symptoms, when they do, it’s a sign that you might need to start treatment.
 Some warning signs that you may have nasal polyps include:

 - Chronic runny nose